Introducing Special, a straight-talking companion for parents

 My hope is that Special will do for other parents what it did for me.
 I hope it gives them some comfort, some fresh perspectives, some strategies to turn around negative thinking and the knowledge that while they might never have felt more alone, they are in very good company.

-freelance arts, lifestyle and business journalist.
+Freelance arts, lifestyle and business journalist.

 Her debut book, Special: antidotes to the obsessions that come with a child’s disability